lhchavez/gtalkchat/README.md

-gtalkchat - A Windows Phone client for the Google Talkô instant messaging service
+Ôªøgtalkchat - A Windows Phone client for the Google Talk‚Ñ¢ instant messaging service

 A beautiful, fast, privacy-conscious client to use your favorite IM messaging service.
 Supports cool features such as: